se-edu/se-book/oop/associations/navigability/outcomes.md

-* <span id="outcome-associations-navigability-one">:trophy: Able to explain the meaning of navigability :one:</span>
+* <span id="outcome-associations-navigability-one">:trophy: Can explain the meaning of navigability :one:</span>